Individual gaming employee licences

 Online identity verification

-When you apply online for an approval or licence to work as an employee in the liquor or gaming industry, you will be asked to supply personal information which is then used to verify your identity.
+When you apply online for an approval or licence to work as an employee in the liquor or gaming industry, you will be asked to supply personal information that is then used to verify your identity.

 Read more about online identity verification.